LaputanMachines/website/README.md

 ```
 $ jekyll serve | $ jekyll serve &
 ```
 This will build and run the site locally on port 4000 (i.e. `localhost:4000`), and optionally run the server in the background.
-Visit said URL to view the site.
-Note that `bundle install/exec` will fail/crash when trying to bundle on Windows because of the nokogiri gem.